iBl4St3R/_CMS2026_UITK_Framework/README.md

 # _CMS2026_UITK_Framework

 # ⚠️ IMPORTANT FOR PLAYERS / WAŻNE DLA GRACZY
-**THIS IS NOT A STANDALONE GAME MOD.** It is a developer tool and a library required by other mods to display their user interfaces.
+<font color="red">**THIS IS NOT A STANDALONE GAME MOD.**</font> It is a developer tool and a library required by other mods to display their user interfaces.
 Only install this if another mod requires it or if you are a mod developer.

+**TO NIE JEST SAMODZIELNA MODYFIKACJA DO GRY.** Jest to narzędzie programistyczne i biblioteka wymagana przez inne mody do wyświetlania ich interfejsów.
+Instaluj tylko wtedy, gdy inny mod tego wymaga lub jeśli sam tworzysz mody.

 ---